Noud63/search-recipes/README.md

 Great food api for practice purposes.

-Returns a list of recipes for a specific query https://forkify-api.herokuapp.com/api/search?q=query
+Returns a list of recipes for a specific query<br>
+https://forkify-api.herokuapp.com/api/search?q=query

-Returns the details about a specific recipe https://forkify-api.herokuapp.com/api/get?rId=id
+Returns the details about a specific recipe by id<br>
+https://forkify-api.herokuapp.com/api/get?rId=id

 No need to use CORS proxy or API key<br>